 8. GRADO Prestige Series Wired Open-Back Stereo Headphones

-Found for under $300, the Grado GW100 wireless headphones offer excellent sound quality and Bluetooth capability with an open back design.
+Found for under $300, the Grado GW100 wireless headphones offer excellent sound quality and Bluetooth capability with open back design.
 Battery life can last a little over 15 hours and full charge with a micro-USB cord only requires two hours of charging.
 While the battery life is not overly impressive, and those 15 hours are at mid-level volumes, the battery does last long enough for regular daily use and two hours for a full charge is remarkable.

 The open back design is a mainstay in Grado headphones.
-The open back design is preferred by a select corner of the headphone market, and not typically offered in wireless headphones, mainly because they lack noise cancellation and suggest quite a bit of sound leakage which then narrows their usage capabilities.
+The open-back design is preferred by a select corner of the headphone market, and not typically offered in wireless headphones, mainly because they lack noise cancellation and suggest quite a bit of sound leakage which then narrows their usage capabilities.

-The Grado GW100’s do not offer any noise cancelling.
+The Grado GW100’s do not offer any noise canceling.
 Outside background noise can clearly be heard over the headphones audio, especially in noisy environments like the subway.
-With the headphones being designed as open back, there is also a lot of sound leakage making them less than ideal for listening while at work or quiet environments.
+With the headphones being designed as open back, there is also a lot of sound leakages making them less than ideal for listening while at work or quiet environments.
 The open back also deters any noise cancellation since the drivers can direct sound both in and out of the ear cups.